Why Do I Get Sleepy After Eating?

 Disrupted Sleep at Night

-Drowsiness after lunch may be exacerbated by a broader problem of excessive sleepiness throughout the day.
+Drowsiness after lunch may be exacerbated by generalized instances of excessive sleepiness throughout the day.
 This tendency to feel extremely tired or doze off at inappropriate times can have many causes, including a failure to get enough quality sleep at night.

 Excessive daytime sleepiness can also be caused by sleep disorders like obstructive sleep apnea as well as medical conditions that interfere with nightly sleep.

-Alcohol is known to have a sleep-inducing effect.
+Alcohol has a sleep-inducing effect .
 As a result, consuming alcohol with a meal may make post-meal sluggishness more likely.
 Some research suggests that people who do not get enough sleep at night are more susceptible to drowsiness if they drink alcohol during the day.

 Even though alcohol can make it easier to fall asleep, it worsens sleep quality and can make it less likely for sleep to be restorative.